SwiftyBeaver/SwiftyBeaver/README.md

 ```

 #### or Manually
+1. Download the latest release zip from [here](https://github.com/skreutzberger/SwiftyBeaver/releases)
-Just drag & drop the file `SwiftyBeaver.swift` from Github into your project.
+2. Drag & drop the `/sources` folder into your project (make sure "Copy items if needed" is checked)
+3. Rename the "sources" group to "SwiftyBeaver" if you'd like

+Note: You don't have to `import SwiftyBeaver` if you install this way.

 ## Usage